paranjoy/CP-codes/README.md

 # Competitive programming questions with solutions
+Each branch name is the named after the repective competition name and the .cpp files under that branch has the questions along with the solution.

 #### *PS.
 I've just started CP.*
 *I have tried my best to provied an efficient solution.*